Table of Contents

 Common diagnosis errors the radiologists make

 Every year, more than 40 million radiological misdiagnoses are recorded worldwide.
 Despite the invention of innovative technologies in diagnostic imaging studies, such errors could not be bridled.
-The inability to diagnose radiological images will potentially accelerate the damages to the patient.
+The inability to diagnose radiological images will potentially accelerate the damage to the patient.

 Let’s explore the most common radiology misses that could arise on the part of the radiologists in diagnosing disease conditions in CT scans vs. MRI scans.
-Renfrew classification and Brook classification had laid out the causes for the occurrences of imaging study errors.
+Renfrew classification and Brook classification laid out the causes for the occurrences of imaging study errors.